Welcome to Kitura!

 You are not alone.
 As you go along, if you get stumped by something, don’t hesitate to reach out for help and clarification.

-The Swift@IBM team site has a public Slack instance at http://swift-at-ibm-slack.mybluemix.net/ .
+The Swift@IBM team site has a public Slack instance.
 (Slack is a feature-rich yet resource-intensive chat application targeted towards teams and workgroups.)
-There are several channels including #kitura for Kitura discussion and #general which is good for general Swift development or other topics in the ecosystem.
+There are several channels including #kitura specifically for Kitura discussion and #general which is good for general discussion about Swift development and other topics in the ecosystem.
 You can find me there under the username “nocturnal.”
 Feel free to reach out to me if you’re having any trouble with something in this book.

 If Slack’s not your thing, you can also join the Freenode IRC network.
-It doesn’t have any Kitura-specific channels currently (unfortunately), but it does have #swift-lang which is great for general Swift discussion; there’s lots of smart people there.
-There may be other Swift-related channels in the IRC universe, but I like Freenode because its focus on open-source software means that if you need help with any other open-source (and some not-so-open-source) software you use throughout the day, you can probably find a channel related to it on Freenode.
-If you’re a Cocoa developer, #iphonedev and/or #macdev may also be of interest; #iphonedev-chat is a fun channel to hang out and shoot the stuff with others in the community.
+It doesn’t have any Kitura-specific channels currently (unfortunately), but it does have the #swift-lang channel which is great for general Swift discussion; there’s lots of smart people there.
+There may be other Swift-related channels in the IRC universe, but I like the Freenode network because its focus on open-source software means that if you need help with any other open-source (and some not-so-open-source) software you use throughout the day, you can probably find a channel related to it on Freenode.
+If you’re a Cocoa developer, the #iphonedev and/or #macdev channels may also be of interest; #iphonedev-chat is a fun channel for off-topic banter with others in the community.
 On Freenode, you can find me using the “_Nocturnal” alias.
 Again, feel free to reach out and say hi!

-Finally, don’t forget about the GitHub Issues queues on most projects hosted there.
+Finally, don’t forget about the GitHub issue queues on most projects hosted there.
 They’re generally intended for reporting bugs and such, but you’re generally welcome to ask for help with usage there too.